quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## qlog to JSON mapping {#format-json}

-As described in {{top-level}}, JSON is the default qlog serialization.
+As described in {{qlog-file-schema}}, JSON is the default qlog serialization.
 When mapping qlog to normal JSON, QlogFile ({{qlog-file-def}}) is used and the "qlog_format" field MUST have the value "JSON".
 The file extension/suffix SHOULD be ".qlog".
 The Media Type, if any, SHOULD be "application/qlog+json" per